b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 **[K](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p43#p43)**: That's my point— you don't *know*, you believe it.
 You just told me that I *believe*, in contrast to your *knowing*.
 Tell you what— you show me a sign, some demonstration of God's power, and then I'll believe your words.

 **[A](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p44-p45#p44)**: How about this: You have the words of your peers, and also words of prophets in a religion you aren't part of.
 They've *even written things down* in scripture.
-And get this— ✨𝓅𝓁𝒶𝓃𝑒𝓉𝓈✨.
+And get this— ✨𝓹𝓵𝓪𝓷𝓮𝓽𝓼✨.
 Just look around you at things generally, you know, it all clearly shows God is real.
 Yet here you are, saying that isn't solid proof?

 **[K](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p45#p45)**: ...
 Yes.
 That's a stupid argument.
 You're right that all I have are words, and your refutation is that you also have words from prophets— with the observation that we're on a planet.
 What the fuck are you saying?
 Do you hear yourself?
 Yes, I'm sticking with my belief, and I'm denying those "signs" because *they don't prove anything*.
 I do not bear the [[logical-fallacies#Burden of Proof|burden of proof]], here.
 I want *you* to back up *your* claims.